jacquelinedelorie/WebServer/README.md

 There are a few console prints, which are intentional to highlight the behaviors implemented/tested.

 This was created using the Eclipse IDE and then tested via command line.

+Note: index.html is just an sample Apache page for quick testing.